 Where do I stand motorcycle noise, car alarms, leaf blowers, and other noise sources that I rarely notice?

-I support reduction or elimination of most of those noise sources because I know how much those sounds affect others.
-A motorcycle will not bother me whether or not the exhaust is modified, but I support activists who are against "loud pipes" because I think they make a strong, evidence-based argument.
-Like them, I don't agree that "loud pipes save lives" - today more than ever, when so many pedestrians are distracted enough to pose a danger to themselves.
-There is no substitute for safe riding and safe driving.
+I support reduction or elimination, and certainly regulation, of each of those sound sources because I know that those sounds adversely affect others.
+A motorcycle won't bother me whether or not the exhaust is modified, but those who advocate against "loud pipes" make a strong, evidence-based argument.
+I agree that "loud pipes save lives" is a myth - there's no evidence to support that argument, and there's no substitute for safe riding and safe driving.

 I also agree that there is no logical basis for continuing the use of audible car alarms.
 In addition to vehicle immobilizers and GPS tracking systems, today nearly every automaker has some kind of innovative technology that serves the same purpose as an audible car alarm, but silently.
 There are strong arguments for lowering the volume of sirens and leaf blowers, and even if I don't feel passionately about some sound sources, I will always listen and consider - and I'll always support the idea of "buying quiet," manufacturing the quietest products possible, and not altering products to make them louder.
 I will support any argument that makes sense to me even if the noise source doesn't bother me - because it isn't "all about me."

 Lercher's 1996 article analyzes shortcomings of noise research that was done decades earlier.
 McKennell wrote about the contexts of noise disturbance fifty years ago.
 We can and we should lament the glacial and fragmented pace of translational application of noise research to action to improved quality of life.
 But then we can return to whatever "fragment" we are working on - and for me, that is horn-based lock alerts.
-But we need to keep the bigger picture in mind, and find ways to reduce the fragmentation and the slow pace of applying research findings in the real world.
+But we need to keep the bigger picture in mind, and find ways to get researchers and policymakers out of their siloes, and reduce the fragmentation and the slow pace of applying noise research findings in the real world.
 We can start by recognizing the fact that it is not "all about" any one person or any one thing.

 (Close browser to return to Green Car Integrity)